si-mv/swe-resources/module-2/unit-1/workshop-4/oauth-project/sArCaSmR/README.md

 ### Update the UI

-- [ ] Send back the user info to the frontend.
+- [ ] Send back the user info and sArCaSmR access token to the frontend.
+If you want to access google resources you can also send back the google access token.
 Redirect the user away from the callback page and do something in the UI to make it clear the user has logged in (maybe 'Hi, {{firstName!}}') or a nice mdi-person icon.

 ## If you get to this point, great!